Moving

 Jodie Whalen

 Moving brings together works by Australian artists exploring the dynamic intersection of water, performance and the moving image.
 The exhibition considers water as subject, medium and metaphor.
-It celebrates durational works that explore water’s capacity to carry emotion, hold memory and reflect lived experience.
+It celebrates durational works that observe water’s capacity to carry emotion, hold memory and reflect lived experience.

 The works featured utilise elements of performance art, through actions and perspectives that engage the body and time in unique ways.
 Artists embrace tenets of performance, with many directly featuring the body, voice, or gesture.
-Other works convey lived experience through language, layered imagery, and intimate visual detail that echoes human perception and sensory experience.
+Other works convey lived experience through language, layered imagery, and intimate visual detail that echoes human perception and sensory encounters.